Supercongruences motivated by e

 \heading{1.
 Introduction}\endheading

-A $p$-adic congruence (with $p$ a prime) is called a {\it super-congruence} if it happens to hold modulo higher powers of $p$.
+A $p$-adic congruence (with $p$ prime) is called a {\it supercongruence} if it happens to hold modulo higher powers of $p$.
 Here is a classical example due to J. Wolstenholme (cf. [W] or [HT]):